lefm/Getting-and-Cleaning-Data-Course-Project/README.md

 There´s also a codebook (CodeBook.md) describing the variables, the data, and any transformations or work performed to clean up the data.

 The Tidy Data Sets available are:
-* subset_data.csv : The measurements on the mean and standard deviation for each measurement, added with subject and activity with descriptive names
+* subset_data.txt : The measurements on the mean and standard deviation for each measurement, added with subject and activity with descriptive names

-* average_data.csv : The average of each variable for each activity and each subject from the subset_data
+* average_data.txt : The average of each variable for each activity and each subject from the subset_data